psimsa/wg-manage/README.md

       - AllowedIPs=192.168.0.0/24
 ```

-will result in an extra line for peer with public key `im/jE5i7pvvODrlGbRaZT35C+NnrRfeFYR4IwAqNUkk=` in configuration file for `My Phone` which won't appear in other configuration files for this peer.
+will result in an extra line for peer with public key `im/jE5i7pvvODrlGbRaZT35C+NnrRfeFYR4IwAqNUkk=` (assuming that's your Server) in configuration file for `My Phone` which won't appear in other configuration files for this peer.
 So for `My Phone` the peer section will be:

 ```
 [Peer]